-MIE 322 ~ Product Management and Marketing for Startups ~ 4 credits
+MIE 322 \sim Product Management and Marketing for Startups \sim 4 credits

-More than two million new enterprises are launched each year, but 70 percent fail.
+Two million new enterprises are launched each year, but 70 percent fail.
 Success requires not only effective personal skills but also effective managerial and marketing skills.
 This course will focus on the necessary characteristics to understand the wants and needs of customers and tools/techniques to be successful, such as trade shows, online marketing, going global, advertising, sales, public relations, publicity, customer relations and financing.
+Prerequisite(s): MIE 306; instructor consent for non/MIE majors.